learn-co-curriculum/node-non-blocking-async/README.md

 console.log('I CAN DO SOMETHING ELSE WHILE WAITING!')
 ```

 You might wonder what would be the output of our async code?
 It's shown below.
-You can observer that while the app was waiting on the file system task (reading) it processed "I CAN DO SOMETHING ELSE WHILE WAITING!" console log.
-It could have done anything else!
+You can observe that while the app was waiting on the file system task (reading), it processed the "I CAN DO SOMETHING ELSE WHILE WAITING!" console log.
 Typically a Node.js web server will be processing and handling multiple requests from clients at the same time while waiting for some input/output operation to finish.

 ```
 Start reading file